-“Advertising” means so much more than the messages you broadcast in the marketplace.
+“Advertising” means so much more than merely obvious ads.

-In fact, any message or communication you produce for internal or external consumption is a form of advertising.
+Any message or communication you produce for internal or external consumption is actually a form of advertising.

-Whether it’s an internal memo, a social media post or paid advertising, building a consistent, honest, and solid brand message has to be done with a holistic perspective.
+Whether it’s an internal memo, a social media post, or paid advertising, building a consistent, honest brand message must be done with a holistic perspective.

 “Why?” you ask.
 It’s simple.

-The internet and digital communication have given audiences access to information like never before.
-To compound the issue, that communication is accessible instantaneously.
+The internet and social media have given audiences access to information like never before.

-In an age where your customers have such ready access to data and information about your brand, it’s imperative that you are “on message” in every aspect of your brand communication.
+In an age where your customers have such ready access to global platforms and real-time communication about your brand, it’s imperative that you are consistently “on message.”

 And this consistency must extend from your front-line staff members, right into your board rooms and C-suite.
-If there are gaps any place within your communication chain, like water it will find a way to seep through any crack.
+If there are gaps anywhere within your communication chain, like water, it will find a way to seep through every crack.